Approved 5/2/97

 Section 4.
 No Delegates shall hold more than one office at a time, and no Delegate shall be eligible to serve more than two consecutive terms in the same office.
 The President may not be elected President-elect for the succeeding term.

 Section 5.
 If the President's office becomes vacant, the President-elect shall fill the vacancy and shall continue his/her own term as President.
 Vacancies in the office of the President-elect or Secretary-Treasurer shall be filled by a vote of the Delegation.
-Nominations for such elections shall be made by the President and by any member of the Delegation.
+Nominations and elections shall be consistent with Article V, Section 2.

 Section 6.
-Among the duties of the Basic and Clinical Science Representatives is the responsibility to attend the meetings of the Medical School Administrative Council and to report pertinent information to the delegation.
+Among the duties of the Basic and Clinical Science Representatives to the Administrative Council is the responsibility to attend the meetings of the Medical School Administrative Council and to report pertinent information to the delegation.

 Article VII.